finos/rune-dsl/documentation/rosetta-modelling-component.md

   economicTerms EconomicTerms (1..1)
 ```

+#### Template

+When a type is annotated as a template, it is possible to specify a template reference that cross-references a template object.
+The template object, as well as any object that references it, are typically *incomplete* model objects that should not be validated individually.
+Once a template reference has been resolved, it is necessary to merge the template data to form a single fully populated object.
+Validation should only be performed once the template reference has been resolved and the objects merged together.

+Other than the new annotation, data templates do not have any impact on the model, i.e. no new types, attributes, or conditions.

 ### Qualified Type

-The Rosetta DSL provides for some special types called *qualified types*, which are specific to its application in the financial domain:
+The Rosetta DSL provides some special types called *qualified types*, which are specific to its main application in the financial domain:

 - Calculation - `calculation`
 - Object qualification - `productType` `eventType`